-Many people mistakenly believe that their auto insurance covers everything in their vehicle, but this is not the case.
-If someone breaks into your automobile, your auto insurance will cover damage to your vehicle.
+Personal auto insurance doesn’t cover everything in your vehicle, such as items left inside a car.
+If someone breaks into your vehicle, your auto insurance will cover damage to your vehicle.
 However, your auto insurance will not cover items stolen from your vehicle.

-For instance, if someone breaks your car window and steals a purse left on the seat, the broken auto glass would be covered under the full glass coverage part of your auto policy.
-Your auto policy would not cover the value of the purse and its contents.
+For example, you return to your car to find that your car window was smashed, and your cell phone is now gone.
+The broken auto glass would be covered under the full glass coverage as a part of your auto policy.
+However, your auto policy would not cover the value of the cell phone.
 Those losses would fall under your homeowner policy—subject to your deductible.
-If deductibles apply to both your auto and homeowner insurance, you usually have to pay the higher of the deductibles that apply.
+If deductibles apply to both your auto and homeowner insurance, you usually must pay the higher of the deductibles that apply.